-- 1. Disengage the blades by moving the blade-control switch to the OFF position. - 2.
-Move the motion-control levers outward to the PARK position. - 3.
-Move the throttle control to between the half and full throttle position. - 4.
-Turn the key to the OFF position and remove the key.
+- Disengage the blades by moving the blade-control switch to the OFF position (Figure - Move the motion-control levers outward to the 2.
+PARK position. - Move the throttle lever to the SLOW position and let the engine idle for 1 minute. - Turn the key to the OFF position and remove the key.